What To See & Do

 Nature trails, volleyball, boat ramps, two softball fields, fishing, picnic areas, comfort station.
 Primitive camping and two pavilions available for fee.
 Drinking water, drink machine.

-Family entertainment park featuring two jungle golf courses, adult & rookie go-karts, water gun bumper boats, baseball and softball batting cages, arcade and snack bar.
+A family entertainment park open 365 days and nights a year featuring two beautiful Adventure-type waterfall/palm tree miniature golf courses, adult & rookie go-karts, water gun squirting bumper boats, baseball/softball batting cages, modern arcade and snack bar!

 Third-generation family business is one of the largest and oldest privately owned antique shops in the state.
 American and European furniture, glassware, porcelain, quilts and paintings.

 Declared "Mother Church" of AME denomination in Alabama.
 State's oldest AME church.
 Originally organized as Colored Methodist Church in 1877.